dgaydukov/cert-aws/files/sa.md

 But this idea to run additional ec2 to have internet access for single lambda upends serverless.
 Why do you need lambdas in the first place, when you can just put them into ec2 itself?

+###### AMI vs Snapshot
+AMI is region specific (so to use it from another region you should copy it) and same ami will have different AMI_ID in different regions